indiana-university/rivet-stylelint-config-scss/README.md

 ### webpack
 Finally, there are a number of Rivet-based applications which rely on `webpack` to bundle their code.

 First, you will need to make sure that the `stylelint` plugin for `webpack` is installed.
-There is a different `stylelint-loader` available; however, it does not allow for `@imports`, and will therefore only lint the main file for each `require/entry` (see [plugin documentation](https://github.com/webpack-contrib/stylelint-webpack-plugin#differences-with-stylelint-loader)).

 ```
 npm install --save-dev stylelint-webpack-plugin